kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ![early game without tasks](/assets/ai-game/early-game-no-tasks.png) *Or now, there's no cards!*

-Also, interestingly, it had no idea how to structure the code, so it tried to make God objects and jam 2K lines of code in there.
+Also, interestingly to me, my AI collaborator had no idea how to structure the code, so it tried to make God objects and jam 2K lines of code in there.
 After I asked it to refactor, it did, though it was an on-going battle to maintain some sense of order.

 ### Javascript Breakthrough

 After messing with the Godot implementation for the day, I went to sleep and, in the morning, had a realization.
-Godot felt too complex for this game, and I didn't need its feature set.
- I wrangled `.tscn` scene files, GDScript syntax, and UI layout for what was essentially a card-based board game.
+Godot felt too complex for this game, and I didn't need its features for what was essentially a card-based board game.
 I thought it might be easier to build it as a HTML / CSS / JS game instead.

 So I re-wrote it as a Javascript game **in a single prompt**.
-It just... worked?
-Without even a JS structure.
-I know it's simple, but still?

 ![Converting to JS](/assets/ai-game/convert-to-js.png)
 *Conversion prompting*